geymed/octostar/README.md

 - `/auth/github` - Used for github authentication
 - `/auth/github/callback` - Used for github authentication.
 Supply this to your github app settings.
 - `/api/account/sync` - JSON API - Used to sync Github Starred list with locally stored version
-- `/api/account/stars` - JSON API - Retrieve both the original list stored locally, and any additions made available through Octostar
+- `/api/account/stars` - JSON API - Retrieve both the original list stored locally, and any additions made available through constella

 ### Installation
 TODO